danieledurante/PredProbitGP/Tutorial.md

 }
 ```

-Leveraging the above function, we can **simulate the GP realizations at both training and test locations**, and then **transform theses values into the probabilities using the probit link**, as described in Section 3 of the article.
+Leveraging the above function, we can **simulate the GP realizations at both training and test locations**, and then **transform these values into the probabilities using the probit link**, as described in Section 3 of the article.

 ``` r
 set.seed(123)